Academic Catalog and Handbooks

 Attributes: CSD: Systems (CS), Experiential Engagement (EX)

+The goal of the Study Abroad Seminar program is to expose students to the richness and diversity found on-site in their host culture and to more fully immerse the students into that culture.
+The course will include pre-departure, on-site and re-entry activities.
 Selected topics pertaining to the study abroad program site, with a significant emphasis on the local culture(s).
 Course content will include other site specific fields (history, art, economics, politics, biology, geology, music, etc.), depending upon the expertise of the program director.
 Excursions, field trips, volunteering and or interactions with local institutions and people will also be a part of the course experience.
-A-F grading only
+A-F grading only.

 Corequisites: XXXX 41